Political impact of the COVID-19 pandemic: United Kingdom

 Government contracts related to the pandemic response have also attracted political controversy, with several senior politicians including Matt Hancock accused of cronyism by providing lucrative contracts to private companies connected to the Conservative Party.
 Hancock was found to have acted unlawfully by the High Court by not publishing details of a contract within 30 days.
 The Greensill scandal, which implicated former Prime Minister David Cameron, involved Cameron lobbying the UK government to receive an emergency loan for supply chain financing firm Greensill Capital as part of the government's economic response to COVID-19, and highlighted links between civil servants and private companies.
 COVID-19 related contracts culminated in a lobbying scandal involving Conservative MP Owen Paterson, leading to his resignation despite initial attempts by the government to avoid Paterson's suspension from parliament.

 It has also been suggested that the pandemic has highlighted regional inequalities in the UK including the purported North–South divide.
 Leaders in Northern England such as Mayor of Greater Manchester Andy Burnham and several Conservative MPs, including those in the Northern Research Group, criticised the government when their regions were placed under local lockdown regulations and later tier regulations in England, citing the economic impact and accused the central government of providing inadequate fiscal support.

 Controversies have arisen from government officials allegedly breaching public health advice or restrictions.
 Catherine Calderwood and Neil Ferguson resigned from their respective positions for travelling during the March 2020 lockdown.
 Health Secretary Matt Hancock became embroiled in a scandal in 2021 when photographs emerged of him breaching social distancing measures by kissing aide Gina Coladangelo in his workplace, which led to his resignation in June 2021.
 Following the July 2021 lifting of the legal requirement to wear face coverings indoors, parliament became divided along ideological lines, with those who viewed them "as an unreasonable imposition on personal freedoms", mainly Conservative MPs, no longer wearing them whilst others continued to wear them.
-Starting in December 2021, "Partygate" became a major political controversy, revolving around government and Conservative Party staff holding social gatherings during COVID-19 lockdowns in the UK, when these were prohibited.
+Starting in December 2021, "Partygate" became a major political scandal, revolving around government and Conservative Party staff holding social gatherings during COVID-19 lockdowns in the UK, when these were prohibited.
 Boris Johnson and Rishi Sunak both received fixed penalty notices.
-The controversy eventually played a role in a later government crisis and Boris Johnson's resignation.
+The controversy eventually played a role in a later government crisis and Johnson's resignation.

 Some political parties and politicians have opposed government pandemic restrictions.
 The COVID Recovery Group within the Conservative Party pushed to lift lockdown restrictions while they were in place.
 Nigel Farage's Brexit Party rebranded as Reform UK in late 2020, with its primary focus being opposing COVID-19 lockdowns.

 The government implemented a Virtual House of Commons to minimise the spread of the virus among parliamentarians.

-As of 6 May 2022, the leader of the opposition, Keir Starmer, his deputy Angela Rayner, and other members of the Labour Party are being investigated by the police for alleged breaches of COVID-19 regulations in the 'Beergate.' affair.
+The leader of the opposition, Keir Starmer, his deputy Angela Rayner, and other members of the Labour Party were investigated by the police for alleged breaches of COVID-19 regulations in the 'Beergate' affair.
+They were eventually cleared of any wrongdoing.